What is Riomet?

-Follow your doctor's instructions about using this medicine if you are pregnant.
-Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester of pregnancy.
+Follow your doctor's instructions about using Riomet if you are pregnant or you become pregnant.
+Controlling diabetes is very important during pregnancy, and having high blood sugar may cause complications in both the mother and the baby.
 Tell your doctor if you become pregnant while taking Riomet.

 Metformin may stimulate ovulation in a premenopausal woman and may increase the risk of unintended pregnancy.
 Talk to your doctor about your risk.

 You should not breastfeed while using this medicine.

 Riomet should not be given to a child younger than 10 years old.

 How should I take Riomet?

 Take Riomet exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.